poojapatel23/bf-simple-task/README.md

 Create a simple REST-API that receives the generated JSON of the first task and puts the data into POJOs and prints them well formatted to the console.

+##Solution

+I created API for getting list of user.
+You can test via Postmanas well as.

+List of user endpoint is : localhost:8080/api/users
+As per task Basic Authentication required
+Username: admin
+Password: admin

+Also you can check console log for output and check test caseas well as.